On the Hilbert geometry of simplicial Tits sets: Proof of Lemma

-Using the definition of Hilbert metric (\ref{hilbert metric}), it can be shown that if $\Omega\subset\mathbb{P}^n$ is a properly convex open set which is strictly convex (see the end of Section $2$), then the Hilbert metric $d_\Omega$ has the following property.
-Let $L$ be a subspace of arbitrary dimension of $\Omega$ and $x$ be a point of $\Omega$ outside $L$.
-Then among all points of $L$, there is an unique point $x_0\in L$ whose distance to $x$ is minimal.
-We call $x_0$ the \emph{projection} of $x$ on $L$, and denote it by $x_0=\Pr(x,L)$.
+Now we discuss distance comparison in Hilbert geometry.
+Using the definition of Hilbert metric (\ref{hilbert metric}), it can be shown that if $\Omega\subset\mathbb{P}^n$ is a properly convex open set which is strictly convex (this is the case for our $\Omega_t$ in question, \textit{c.f.} Section $2$), then the Hilbert metric $d_\Omega$ has the following property.
+Let $L\subset\Omega$ be a subspace and $x\in\Omega\setminus L$.
+Among all points of $L$, there is an unique $x_0\in L$ whose distance to $x$ is minimal.
+We call $x_0$ the \emph{projection} of $x$ on $L$, and denote it by $x_0=\Pr_L(x,L)$.

-Let $L\subset\Omega$ be a hyperplane, i.e., subspace of codimension one.
-We say that $\Omega$ have reflectional symmetry $s$ with respect to $L$ if $s\in\PGL(n+1,\mathbb{R})$ is a reflection preserving $\Omega$ and fixing each point of $L$.
+Let $L\subset\Omega$ be a hyperplane, \textit{i.e.} subspace of codimension $1$.
+We say that $\Omega$ have reflectional symmetry $s$ with respect to $L$ if $s\in\PGL_{n+1}\mathbb{R}$ is a reflection preserving $\Omega$ and fixing each point of $L$.
 In this case, the triangle inequality and the fact that geodesics are straight lines yields the following simple characterization of projection:

 \begin{lemma} Let $\Omega\subset\mathbb{P}^n$ be a properly strictly convex open set with reflectional symmetry $s$ with respect to a hyperplane $L$.
 Then for any $x,y\in\Omega$, we have